Shared Appreciation Mortgage: All You Need to Know

 The terms (and consequences) of SAMs can be difficult to fully comprehend without the help of an experienced professional such as a lawyer, CPA, mortgage broker or real estate agent.
 Determining the actual benefit of a SAM may require a detailed understanding of a borrower’s total finances and future plans (e.g., how long they plan to own the home).
 Working with a professional on a SAM transaction can help a prospective borrower make a better-informed decision about how the loan may impact their taxes and other finances.

-Borrowers may easily confuse a SAM with an HEA, such as what Unlock offers.
+Borrowers may easily confuse a SAM with a home equity agreement (HEA), which is what Unlock offers.
 The two are similar in that the homeowner shares an interest in the home with another party, but they greatly differ in other ways.